lowepowerlab/protocols/media.md

 2.)
 Prepare a potassium phosphate base solution by dissolving 6.8 g of KH<sub>2</sub>PO<sub>4</sub> in 800mL of water

 3.)
-Add the portions of the stock solutions to the potassium sulfate solution (volumes to add below)
+Add the portions of the stock solutions to the potassium phosphate solution (volumes to add below)

 | Chemical solution | Volume to add |
 |------------------:|:--------------|